FernandoAvellar/Frontend-CurrencyQuote/README.md

 - Create a new user using the button **Register**
 - Login using the create user.

-**For this project works you need before to have the backend below running.**
+**There is an initial admin user in order to allow complete software validations check (User: admin / Password: 123)** **For this project works you need before to have the backend below running.**

 Repositorie:  [CurrencyQuote](https://github.com/FernandoAvellar/CurrencyQuote)